mzdr/macOS/README.md

 ---

-Running the installation will provide you with a…
+Running the installation will provide you with…

-0. Super hot **Terminal** 🔥
+0. A super hot **Terminal** 🔥

     ![iTerm2 Screenshot](https://mzdr.github.io/macos/iTerm2.png)